PrimusInterParess/SimpleExpressionCalculator/README.md

 # SimpleExpressionCalculator

-This is simple expression calculator that works with the following operators  + , - , * , / , ( , ).It calculates expression like:
+This is simple expression calculator that works with the following operators  + , - , * , / , ( , ).
+It calculates expression like:
 - (1 + 2) * 4 / 6
 - 3 * (4 + 5)
 - 2 + 3 +(4 + 5) * 6